-The net financial debt of the Vossloh Group (calculated as financial liabilities minus cash and cash equivalents and short-term securities) excluding lease liabilities fell slightly from €321.3 million at the end of 2019 to €307.4 million at the end of the 2020 fiscal year despite COVID-19.
-This was mainly due to a significantly positive free cash flow from continuing operations.
-Running counter to this were free cash flow from discontinued operations and lease and interest payments.
-The proceeds from the sale of the Locomotives business unit failed to fully cover the negative free cash flow from discontinued operations of €54.1 million.
-Net financial debt, including lease liabilities of €43.9 million (previous year: €49.1 million), came to €351.3 million (previous year: €370.4 million) at the end of 2020.
+The net financial debt of the Vossloh Group (calculated as financial liabilities minus cash and cash equivalents and short-term securities) excluding lease liabilities rose from €174.0 million at the end of 2021 to €197.6 million at the end of the 2022 fiscal year.
+The increase was mainly driven by dividend, lease and interest payments.
+By contrast, free cash flow was positive in the 2022 fiscal year despite a noticeable increase in working capital – driven by higher procurement prices and increased stockpiling – and helped reduce net financial debt.
+Net financial debt, including lease liabilities in the amount of €39.9 million (previous year: €41.6 million), came to €237.5 million (previous year: €215.6 million) at the end of 2022.

 Breakdown of financial liabilities

 |Other noncurrent liabilities to banks

 |Noncurrent liabilities from leases

 |Noncurrent financial liabilities

 |Current liabilities to banks

 |Current liabilities from leases

 |Current financial liabilities

-For the reconciliation of the IFRS 9 valuation categories, see pages 145 et seq. of the 2020 Annual Report, “Additional information on financial instruments.”
+For the reconciliation of the IFRS 9 valuation categories, see pages 160 et seq. of the 2022 Annual Report, “Additional information on financial instruments.”